flo405/linux-gpo/README.md

 - a **unified YAML-based policy language** that is rendered into native Linux config systems by
 - a small, security-first agent (**`lgpod`**) that pulls policies from a Git repo.

-Visit the [GitOps example repo](https://github.com/lgpo-org/lgpo-gitops-example) to learn more about policies and device mangement.
+Visit the [GitOps example repo](https://github.com/lgpo-org/lgpo-gitops-example) to learn more about policies and inventory mangement.

 ## Why GitOps
 - 🏛️  Many organizations already trust in GitOps to secure their crown-jewels such as Kubernetes clusters.
 Use this **well established process** to manage Linux workstations too.